 Membership limitations and privileges

-- to participate in an high school All-State groups, the student must be a freshman, sophomore, junior, or senior in high school.
+- to participate in a high school All-State group, the student must be a freshman, sophomore, junior, or senior in high school.

 Freshmen are not eligible to audition for or to participate in high school All-State groups.(rescinded beginning 2019-20)

 - a vocalist selected as a participant in the All-State Choir cannot audition for or be a member of an All-State instrumental ensemble

 - an instrumentalist selected as a participant in the All-State orchestra, jazz ensemble or concert bands cannot be a member of the All-State Choir

 - band students from 1A, 2A, 3A and 4A schools may only audition for the 1234A All-State Band

 - band students from 5A and 6A schools may only audition for the 56A All-State Band

 - instrumentalist from all six KSHSAA classifications may be members of the All-State Jazz Ensemble and All-State Orchestra

 - virtual school students must meet KSHSAA eligibility guidelines for participation in a KMEA All-State Ensemble.
 This includes attendance requirements at a KSHSAA approved school